“B” horizon

 they help to decompose organic matter into compost.

-Although the vast majority of plant diseases are caused
+Although the vast majority of

 by fungi, there are a few serious plant diseases caused